 -No action required

-We ask that you act upon your decision by the end of the month.
+We ask that you act upon your decision by the end of March.
 Any unclaimed entries will be assumed to fall into the #3 category.
 Again, we are so sorry to have to cancel.
 The spring trail season is the highlight of the year for us and we know that it is for you too.
 Best of luck to everyone and we hope you’re getting out there, safely and responsibly, wherever you are.

 2020 Registration is open